3 Reasons Why Protein Shakes Can Help You Lose Weight

 But it can also be challenging to get all the protein you need from foods, especially when you’re busy.
 Because of that, boosting your daily protein intake with a protein shake is an effective way to help ensure you’re getting enough, according to Allen.

 If you’re interested in a plant-based option, you might consider pea protein, brown rice, hemp, quinoa, flaxseed, or alfalfa.
-Openfit’s Plant-Based Protein Shake (which happens to be deliciously chocolately) is made with pea protein.
+LADDER Plant-Based Nutrition Shake (which happens to be deliciously chocolately) is made with pea protein.

 How Much Protein Do You Need?